Sustainability

 Worm Farm

 Our food scraps such as fruit peels are collected and given to our worms each day.
-Buckets will be provided around the central eating area, to collect organic waste.
-The worms turn the scraps into castings and ‘worm wee’ which can be used around the School grounds to help our beautiful gardens to grow.
+Buckets are provided to collect organic waste during eating breaks.
+The worms turn the scraps into castings and ‘worm wee’ which is used around the School grounds to help our beautiful gardens to grow.

 “Anything we can teach inside, we can teach outside.”